Morecambe Bay Investigation - The Story of Ellis

 I wish I could look back and say that it was devastating that Ellis died, but that something positive came from it, but I can’t."

 Ellis’ parents brought a claim of negligence against the University Hospitals of Morecambe Bay NHS Foundation Trust which was settled in July 2014.
-The family’s solicitor was Victoria Watson, a specialist clinical negligence solicitor at Burnetts.
+The family was advised by Burnetts' specialist medical negligence team which is led by Angela Curran.

 Ellis’ family will not be giving any additional statements or interviews.
 For further media information, contact Angela Huck at Burnetts on 01228 552222 | firstname.lastname@example.org | 07525 128762